 11. New England Air Museum (NEAM)

-Make the short drive up to Bradley International Airport for this museum set in three immense climate-controlled hangars and going into depth on the aviation industry in Connecticut and the wider region.
+I’d make the short drive up to Bradley International Airport for this high-quality aviation museum.
+Set in three immense climate-controlled hangars, the New England Air Museum goes into depth on the aviation industry in Connecticut and the region.

 A name that looms large is Igor Sikorsky, who founded his famous aircraft company in Stratford, Connecticut.